Jev1337/NiceOpener/README.md

 <img src="Nice.png" width="100"></img>

 # NiceOpener
-An ESPressif (ESP) code to open a Nice FLOR-S garage doors remotely using Internet/Wi-Fi.
+An ESPressif (ESP) code to open a Nice FLOR-S garage doors remotely using Internet/Wi-Fi with an RF433 Transmitter.

 ## Installation